piuswalter/StudySmarter-Slides-Exporter/README.md

 ## Display the exported json file

-Inside the folder `viewer`, you will find a simple webpage for displaying the exported json file.
-Just move your `studysmarter.json` into the viewer directory and get started.
+Move all of your exported json files into the `input` folder and simply run the `generator.sh` bash script (`jq` is required as a dependency).

+This will generate a `studysmarter.json` as well as an `img` folder inside of the `viewer` directory.

+Now simply serve the viewer directory on a local webserver and get started!

 ## Error or bug found